Back to Blog

 • AirOps connects AI visibility tracking to content execution, showing which prompts drive citations on each platform

 AI Overviews now appear in nearly half of Google searches, and over 60% of searches now end without a click.
 Your content either gets cited or it gets skipped.
 The difference comes down to structure, authority, and measurement.
-Most optimization guides stop at structure.
-This one covers all three, including the cross-platform measurement that separates AEO (Answer Engine Optimization) from traditional SEO.
-AirOps tracks citations across every major AI provider, connecting visibility data to content action.
-This guide breaks down what makes content citable and how to track your progress.

-1. Understand what AI Overviews look for
+1. Understand What AI Overviews Look For

 AI Overviews don't pull from a single source.
 They parse content into chunks, then assemble answers from multiple pages.
 Understanding how AI answer engines choose which websites to cite explains why some pages get cited and others don't.

 Organic rankings matter.
 According to AI SEO statistics for 2026, roughly 76% of cited pages rank in the top 10.
 But rankings aren't the full picture.
 About 46% of cited URLs rank outside the top 50.
 Well-structured, authoritative niche content can earn citations even without page-one rankings.
+Effective AI search optimization focuses on making every section directly answerable, not on chasing traditional ranking signals alone.
+Teams that learn how to optimize content for AEO treat each heading as a retrieval target for AI engines.

 Google AI Overviews, ChatGPT, Perplexity, Gemini, and Claude each weight different signals.
 Research on what sources AI answer engines cite shows Google leans heavily on existing organic rankings.
 Perplexity favors niche, specific sources.
 ChatGPT pulls from a broader set but rewards recent, structured content.